Strassboom/FinalProject/README.md

 4. Go to Control Panel, and search AutoPlay in the top-right searchbar.
 5. Select AutoPlay, navigate to "Removable Drives" and select "Take no action".
 6. Click Save in the bottom-right and close the window.
-7. Change the "C:\YourPath\TotheExecutable\executable.exe" and "C:\YourPath\TotheExecutable" in the tag
+7. Change the `C:\RelativePath\TotheExecutable\executable.exe and "C:\FullPath\TotheExecutableFolder" and "adminPassword" in the tag
     ```xml
-    <Arguments>/c "C:\YourPath\TotheExecutable\executable.exe" "C:\YourPath\TotheExecutable" adminPassword</Arguments>
+    <Arguments>/c ""C:\RelativePath\TotheExecutableFolder\executable.exe" "C:\FullPath\TotheExecutableFolder" "adminPassword""</Arguments>
     ```
-    to the path to your executable (including the filename and extension), and change "adminPassword" to your preferred adminPassword.
+    to the relative path to your executable
+    (if the WorkingDirectory tag is set to the directory containing executable.exe you can set the first argument ("C:\RelativePath...") to just the name of the `executable.exe` example: runInputChecker.exe), and change `adminPassword` to your preferred adminPassword.
-    Additionally, change the C:\YourPath\TotheExecutable in the tag
+    The FullPath argument must be the full path from the drive name up to and including the directory containing the executable being run.
     ```xml
-    <WorkingDirectory>C:\YourPath\TotheExecutable</WorkingDirectory>
+    <WorkingDirectory>C:\FullPath\TotheExecutableFolder</WorkingDirectory>
     ```
     to point towards the directory of the executable you wish to run.
+    The value of WorkingDirectory must NOT have quotes.
 ##### Option 1 (Task Scheduler GUI)
 8. Import the Task Scheduler Task "runInputChecker.xml" into Task Scheduler.
 ##### Option 2 (Powershell)
-8. Change the name of "runInputChecker.xml" to whatever you want (optional).
+9. Open cmd
+10. cd to the directory where runInputChecker.xml is stored
-9. Run the command:
+11. Run the command:
-    `schtasks.exe /Create /XML C:\runInputChecker.xml /tn "Event Viewer Tasks\taskname"`
+    `schtasks.exe /Create /XML runInputChecker.xml /tn "Event Viewer Tasks\taskname"`
     in Powershell, where "runInputChecker.xml" is used to detect the usb flash drive insert event, and where taskname is the name you wish to have for the task.
 After which, your task should be viewable in the Task Scheduler folder "Event Viewer Tasks".

 #### (Linux)